Touchstone Talks: Ep 3 - What's Your Number?

 I mean, I studied communications

-I went to Wake Forest,
+I went to Wake Forest.

-Sports is a full time job, right?
+sports is a full time job, right?

-You're not doing internships
+you're not doing internships and

-And really training to come back
+what have you really training to come back

 and continue to play the next year.